MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgApplication.md

   - `[IdToken <IMicrosoftGraphOptionalClaim[]>]`: The optional claims returned in the JWT ID token.
   - `[Saml2Token <IMicrosoftGraphOptionalClaim[]>]`: The optional claims returned in the SAML token.

-OWNERS <IMicrosoftGraphDirectoryObject\[]>: Directory objects that are owners of the application.
+OWNERS <IMicrosoftGraphDirectoryObject[]>: Directory objects that are owners of the application.
 Read-only.
 Nullable.
-Supports $expand and $filter (eq when counting empty collections).
+Supports $expand and $filter (eq and ne when counting empty collections).
   - `[Id <String>]`:
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-PARENTALCONTROLSETTINGS `<IMicrosoftGraphParentalControlSettings>`: parentalControlSettings
+PARENTALCONTROLSETTINGS <IMicrosoftGraphParentalControlSettings>: parentalControlSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[CountriesBlockedForMinors <String[]>]`: Specifies the two-letter ISO country codes.
 Access to the application will be blocked for minors from the countries specified in this list.
   - `[LegalAgeGroupRule <String>]`: Specifies the legal age group rule that applies to users of the app.
 Can be set to one of the following values: ValueDescriptionAllowDefault.
 Enforces the legal minimum.
 This means parental consent is required for minors in the European Union and Korea.RequireConsentForPrivacyServicesEnforces the user to specify date of birth to comply with COPPA rules.
 RequireConsentForMinorsRequires parental consent for ages below 18, regardless of country minor rules.RequireConsentForKidsRequires parental consent for ages below 14, regardless of country minor rules.BlockMinorsBlocks minors from using the app.

-PASSWORDCREDENTIALS <IMicrosoftGraphPasswordCredential\[]>: The collection of password credentials associated with the application.
+PASSWORDCREDENTIALS <IMicrosoftGraphPasswordCredential[]>: The collection of password credentials associated with the application.
 Not nullable.
   - `[CustomKeyIdentifier <Byte[]>]`: Do not use.
   - `[DisplayName <String>]`: Friendly name for the password.
 Optional.
   - `[EndDateTime <DateTime?>]`: The date and time at which the password expires represented using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Optional.